cmubig/Frida/README.md

     [--init_optim_iter int] Optimization iterations for initial plan [--optim_iter int] Optimization iterations for each time FRIDA replans [--dont_retrain_stroke_model] If set, the stroke model will not be retrained during optimization and it will be taken from the cache_dir path
-    [--painting_path path.pkl] Path to the painting file to use for initialization, it must be a .pkl file
+    [--painting_path path] Path to the painting file to use for initialization, it must be a .pkl file
 ```

 If running with UV run